shashankpritam/Insertion-Bias/2023_02_21_Validation_1_invasion.md

 ## Conclusions

-<del>The simulation matched the expectations.
-Invadego accurately reproduces
-the expected exponential increase of TE copy numbers in a population with no piRNA clusters.
+The simulation matched the expectations.
+Invadego accurately reproduces the expected exponential increase of TE copy numbers in a population with no piRNA clusters.